What to Do Immediately After Your Home Is Damaged by Fire

 Real-world data suggests that professional mitigation within the first 48 hours can reduce total restoration costs by up to 40%.
 Waiting even a week allows soot to bond chemically with synthetic surfaces, turning a cleaning job into a total replacement job.
 Understanding this timeline is the difference between a $15,000 restoration and a $150,000 reconstruction.

-Primary Recovery Obstacles
+Primary Recovery Issues

 The most frequent error homeowners make is re-entering the building without a "safe to enter" certificate from the fire marshal.
 Structural beams may be charred internally while appearing stable externally, posing a collapse risk.
 Furthermore, breathing in particulate matter without an N95 mask or P100 respirator exposes individuals to dioxins and furans, which are toxic byproducts of burnt plastics and electronics.